 What Attributes Make an Alternate Model of Education for Remote Indigenous Adolescents: A Systematic Literature Review

 Education provides opportunities for adolescents to make developmental gains.
 Remote Indigenous adolescents not engaged in education programs need alternate learning opportunities to reach developmental goals.
 This review identifies attributes that contribute to an alternate model of education within the existing literature and reports on the quantity and nature of evidence.
 Thirty-seven databases and grey literature were canvassed using strict search criteria.
 Analysis of papers was conducted to find the enablers of alternate models by identifying the conditions, strategies and outcomes the intervention produced.
 Papers were categorised according to their nature by Canada's Hierarchy of Evidence and the Sanson-Fisher model.
 There was limited literature on alternate models of education for Indigenous adolescents in settings outside a school environment.
 Three papers were classified as descriptive and ten as intervention research.
-All papers were described as “emerging” and “promising” practices.
+All papers were described as 'emerging' and 'promising' practices.
 The five attributes embedded within a model included 1) cultural connectedness and awareness; 2) being contextually designed; 3) fosters relationships with peers and adults; 4) specific teaching and learning strategies and; 5) holistic outcomes.
 The findings will contribute to the co-design of an alternate model of education for remote Indigenous communities.
-Gaps identified in the literature included examples of “best practice” models and highlighted the need for further research of innovative models that move from descriptive research to form an evidence base.
+Gaps identified in the literature included examples of 'best practice' models and highlighted the need for further research of innovative models that move from descriptive research to form an evidence base.

 Manuscripts submitted for publication should not have been published or submitted for publication elsewhere.
 It is the responsibility of authors to secure release of any copyright materials included in their manuscripts, and to provide written evidence of this to the editors.
-If accepted and published, papers become the copyright of the Australian and International Journal of Rural Education.

 Papers are accepted on the understanding that they are subject to editorial revision.
 The Editorial Committee cannot guarantee that all contributions will be published nor give definite dates of publication.
 However, contributors will be advised if their papers are not accepted or if there will be a long publication delay.